ArthurOx/conspiracies/README.md

-A bot that answers you with conspiracies.
+A bot that answers your questions with conspiracy theories.
 The code runs the Flask server for the website, which communicates with OpenAI API to get completions from a trained module.

 Files: